 Of course, some types of pain are more likely to signal something serious.
-Doctors recommend heading straight to the ER if you're experiencing one of the particular types below:
+Doctors recommend heading straight to the emergency room if you're experiencing one of the types below.

-- Pain with loss of function.
-If you hurt your leg but you can still walk on it, it may be just a sprain.
+If you hurt your leg but can still walk on it, it may be just a sprain.
 “But if you can't move it and you're having pain, that should be investigated immediately,” Leap says.
 Loss of function can indicate a fracture, nerve injury, loss of blood flow or a serious infection.

-- Eye pain that comes out of nowhere.
-It could be caused by a blocked blood vessel, internal bleeding or acute glaucoma, a serious eye condition caused by increased pressure inside the eye.
-Eye pain can also be the first symptom of shingles, a viral infection that causes a painful rash, says Diane Ryan, M.D., an internal medicine specialist at Rush University Medical Center in Chicago.
-“If you have sudden onset of eye pain, that's an emergency,” she says.
+Sudden or acute eye pain, with or without vision changes, can point to a serious problem that should get looked at right away, says Michael Hanak, M.D., a family medicine specialist and associate professor at Rush University Medical College in Chicago.
+It could be caused by a blocked blood vessel, a detached retina, internal bleeding or acute glaucoma, a serious eye condition caused by increased pressure inside the eye.
+Eye pain can also be the first symptom of shingles, a viral infection that causes a painful rash, Hanak says.